Cross Types, Symbolic Meaning, and Cultural Significance Through History

 Patriarchal

-The Patriarchal cross has two bars on top of the other and is the traditional heraldic symbol of the Roman Catholic Church and its archbishops.
+Heraldic Symbol: The Patriarchal cross, featuring two bars, is the traditional heraldic symbol of the Roman Catholic Church and its archbishops.

 The Orthodox Cross